Number of Required Coins : 72

 View Set Composition

-Notes: This set has bonuses.
+Notes: This set has deductions.
 Please see the Set Composition for a listing.